MarkiianAtUCU/Lab_1_web_map/README.md

 # Web map project (Lab 1)
-There is a github page of my second lab in university.
-Program can show places of filming.
+There is a GitHub page of my second lab.
+The task was to create the program that can show places of making films on the certain year.
+The result is saved in Map.htm file. (geopy, geocoder, folium) modules were used and needs to be installed
 <br>
 <br>
 # Run main.py to use program